preactjs/preact-www/content/guide/v10/hooks.md

 Our setter behaves similar to the setter of our classic state.
 It accepts a value or a function with the currentState as argument.

+When you call the setter and the state is different, it will trigger a rerender starting from the component where that useState has been used.

 ```jsx
 import { h } from 'preact';
 import { useState } from 'preact/hooks';